DN-debug/wofi-themes/README.md

 ## Contribution

-Right now I the only one managing this repo, however open to contributions, if any.
+Open to contributions, if any.
 Feel free to PR.

 ## License